kubeflow/kubeflow/kfctl/README.md

 kfctl init myapp
 ```

-The generated `myapp.yaml` will contain the following:
+The contents of the generated `myapp.yaml` are below:

 ```yaml
 apiVersion: app.kubeflow.org/v1alpha1